-“A company can differentiate itself from competitors in one of two key ways: by providing a superior customer experience or by offering the lowest prices,” argued Wladawsky-Berger.
-“For companies that prefer the former, digital channels are, far and away, the most cost-effective way of reaching out to their clients.”
+An article in The Wall Street Journal explained the increasing importance of delivering an exceptional customer experience.
+The author, Irving Wladawsky-Berger, stated, “A company can differentiate itself from competitors in one of two key ways: by providing a superior customer experience or by offering the lowest prices.
+For companies that prefer the former, digital channels are, far and away, the most cost-effective way of reaching out to their clients.”

-The question, of course, is how to actually deliver an exceptional customer experience.
+Of course, the question is how to deliver an exceptional customer experience.
 In some ways, we all know that excellence can be defined by what it is not.
-Indeed, a very familiar subpar customer experience goes a little like this: a customer receives the wrong order or a shipment is delayed without them knowing about it.
+For instance, a customer receives the wrong order, or a shipment is delayed without them knowing about it.

 Acting on this information and making arrangements to ensure that any delay is minimally disruptive will improve the customer experience, even if the circumstances are less than ideal.

-But perhaps the biggest way that CRMs can improve the customer experience is by freeing up a manufacturer’s personnel to provide individual and very human attention to their clients.
+The biggest way that CRMs can improve the customer experience is by freeing up a company’s personnel to provide individual and human attention to their clients.
 This happens when a CRM automates tasks that otherwise would be handled by staff and is consistently updated with the most relevant information.

 When this occurs, companies become business advisors to help customers forecast product demand and deliver on their promises.
 A proactive relationship with customers is a productive relationship.